reyestech/Splunk-Ransomware/README.md

 </b> </b>

 Ransomware 202: (Pictures 1.9-2.1) <br />
-What fully qualified domain name (FQDN) does the Cerber ransomware attempt to direct the user to at the end of its encryption phase? <br />
+What fully qualified domain name (FQDN) does the Cerber ransomware attempt to direct the user to during its encryption phase? <br />
-- <b> Let's add a DNS filter to our query, "stream: DNS."
+Let's add a DNS filter to our query: "stream: DNS."
-- <b> We can use your IP address from 200 as source IP.
+- <b> We can use your IP address from 200 as the source IP.
 - <b> Enter Search: index=botsv1 sourcetype=stream:DNS src_ip=192.168.250.100
 - <b> At this point, we see too many entries.
-We can start adding filters off the legitimate DNS requests.
+We can start adding filters to the legitimate DNS requests.
 By using the "NOT query="
-- <b> We can add Queries to requests that could be .local, .arpa, or standard websites we see the IP uses, such as Microsoft .msn.
+- <b>We can add Queries to requests that could be for .local, .arpa, or standard websites.
+We see the IP addresses used, such as Microsoft's MSN. </b>
 - <b> You can use Google to compare & contrast requests you can add.
 - <b> We can add "| table dest_ip _time query" to show the FQDNs for easier reading.
 - <b> I saw a suspicious FQDN.
 I opened it and found our suspect.